priyanshu5943/Titanic_survival_prediction/README.md

 - 👋 Hi, I’m @priyanshu5943
 - 👀 I’m interested in artificial intellegence and data science
-- 💞️ I’m looking to collaborate on machine learning projects
 - 📫 How to reach me just by my email priyanshu123594@gmail.com

 <!---